chingQAQ/badminton-bot/README.md

 - `--token`: The session ID for the booking website.
 This is required for authentication.
 - `--time`: The starting hour for the booking (24-hour format).
 For example, `16` for 4 PM.
 - `--hours`: The duration of the booking in hours.
 For example, `2` for a 2-hour booking.
+- `--instant`: (Optional) If provided, the script will attempt to book immediately without waiting for the specified time.

 ### Example